Myelofibrosis (MF)

 Different types of targeted therapy and immunotherapy are used to treat MF.

-Ruxolitinib (Jakavi®) and fedratinib (Inrebic®) are targeted therapy drugs called JAK inhibitors.
+Ruxolitinib (Jakavi®), fedratinib (Inrebic®) and momelotinib (Omjjara®) are targeted therapy drugs called JAK inhibitors.
 They target the genes that help the abnormal blood cells in MF grow.
-Both are taken as tablets.
+These drugs are taken as tablets.

-You may be given a JAK inhibitor to help with symptoms.
-If you have intermediate-risk or high-risk MF, it can also reduce an enlarged spleen.
+You may be given a JAK inhibitor to help with your symptoms.
+If you have intermediate-risk or high-risk MF, these drugs can reduce an enlarged spleen.
+They can also reduce the need for blood transfusions if you have anaemia (low red blood cells).

 Side effects of JAK inhibitors include anaemia and fewer platelets in the blood.
 It can also reduce the white blood cells in your blood.
 This can make you more likely to get an infection.
 If this happens, the treatment may need to be reduced or stopped for a while.